grantila/congest/README.md

 ### The Congest class

 The returned value from `require( 'congest' )` or `require( 'congest' ).using( Promise )` is a class called Congest.
-It is constructed with an optional canceler callback which will be invoked when.
+It is constructed with an optional canceler callback which will be invoked when the congest instance is canceled (described below).

 Example:
 ```js